-ROBERT L. MARRERO: There are doctors they can hire.
-There are doctors who are more or less affordable.
+ROBERT L. MARRERO: They’re doctors they can hire.
+They’re doctors who are more or less affordable.
 I did some background checking on them, and one of them was a pediatrician who had lost his privileges to treat children.

 AMY GOODMAN: CCA said it “is committed to ensuring that all individuals entrusted to our care have appropriate access to medical services as needed,” unquote.
 Shane Bauer?

 SHANE BAUER: Well, Robert Scott, you know, he had lost his legs and fingers to gangrene.
 And I ended up getting access to his medical records through his legal case, and it showed that he had made multiple requests to see a doctor.
 He would go to the infirmary complaining of intense pain.
 You know, his foot was blackening.
 And he was just given Motrin.
 And he was trying to go to the hospital, but he kept getting sent back.
 He says that he was accused of faking it, which was something I heard a lot at Winn.
 And, you know, part of the issue is that CCA, when they send prisoners to the hospital, they have to foot the bill.
 The state does not cover this cost.
 So, you know, when you’re bringing in $34 per inmate per day, taking them to the hospital is a huge expense.

 AMY GOODMAN: We’re going to talk about prison breaks, escapes, riots, when we come back.
 We’re talking to Shane Bauer, who has this exclusive full issue of Mother Jones, investigation of CCA-run prison in Louisiana.
 It’s headlined “My Four Months as a Private Prison Guard,” chronicling his time as an undercover correctional officer at the Louisiana Winn Correctional Center, run by CCA.
 Stay with us.